Akamai Foundation

 Thank you, join us!

-In 2024, we will build upon our momentum with our grant partners, Akamai employees, and community organizations to continue driving meaningful change.
+In 2025, we will build upon our momentum with our grant partners, Akamai employees, and community organizations, to continue driving meaningful change.

-This report, published 2024, speaks as of the date it is published.
-Neither Akamai nor any of its affiliates assumes any responsibility or obligation to update or revise any such information, data, opinions, or activities.
+This report, published April 2nd 2025, speaks as of the date it is published.
+Neither the Akamai Foundation, Akamai, nor any of its affiliates assumes any responsibility or obligation to update or revise any such information, data, opinions, or activities.
 This report does not, and is not intended to, create any relationship, rights or obligations, legal or otherwise, and you should not rely upon this report to do so.

 Our goals and philanthropic initiatives are aspirations.
 They are not guarantees or promises that we will meet all or any of our goals.
 Certain data reported regarding our philanthropic activities, such as total dollar amounts or number of individuals served, may be rounded, or estimated based on accepted methods.